 Lasipalatsinaukio is one of Helsinki’s strangest attractions.
 The surface of the square is covered in paved mounds, which the local children love running up and down.
 These mounds are actually the roof of another art gallery, the brand new (and almost entirely underground) Amos Rex.
 The gallery hadn’t yet opened when we visited in August 2018, but we did enjoy having a quick rest in the otherworldly landscape its roof has created.

 Turn back onto Mannerheimintie street, and head for the large Swedish Theatre, which sits at the head of Helsinki’s grandest street, Esplanadi.

-Visiting Esplanadi and enjoying the park, open-air events and shops of this elegant area is one of the best things to do in Helsinki.
+Visiting Esplanadi and enjoying the park, open-air events and shops of this elegant area is one of the best things to do in Helsinki, and even if you’re rushing to see Helsinki in one day, it’s worth pausing here for a moment to see what’s going on.
 When we visited there was a pop-up food festival with interesting stalls lining the park’s central avenue.
 The famous Marimekko design shop is just around the corner as well.

 Before you visit the harbour and take a boat tour, double back on yourself and head up the hill to Senate Square and Helsinki’s beautiful Finnish Evangelical Lutheran cathedral.